github/scientist/README.md

 end
 ```

 `context` takes a Symbol-keyed Hash of extra data.
-The data is available in `publish` via `result.experiment.context`.
+The data is available in `Experiment#publish` via the `context` method.
 If you're using the `science` helper a lot in a class, you can provide a default context:

 ```ruby
 class MyWidget